Inner-Imaging Networks: Put Lenses into Convolutional Structure: Experiments

 \subsection{Comparison Results}

-Table~\ref{table5} reports the comparison results between the InI-models and state-of-the-art networks.
-It can be noticed that the InI-model obviously improve the performance of the baseline method, and the InI-PyramidNet-mix-5-d outperforms state-of-the-art results and achieves the best results on CIFAR-100 and achieves the second-best performance on CIFAR-10.
+Table~\ref{table5} reports the comparison results between the InI-models and state-of-the-art networks, where 'FLOPs' denotes the float-point computation amount.
+'Epoch Time' indicates the average training time per epoch (devices info is given in the appendices).
+We only list the Epoch Time records of comparison models we have repeat implemented.
+It can be noticed that the InI-model obviously improves the performance of the baseline method, and the InI-PyramidNet-mix-5-d outperforms state-of-the-art results and achieves the best results on CIFAR-100 and achieves the second-best performance on CIFAR-10.
 Although the results of the InI-PyramidNet-square-3 are slightly lower, they achieve the third-best and second-best results on CIFAR-10 and CIFAR-100.
-The InI-WRN-square-3, InI-WRN-mix-5 and InI-WRN-mix-5-d are also very competitive and two of them achieve the best and second-best performance on SVHN.
+The InI-WRN-square-3, InI-WRN-mix-5, and InI-WRN-mix-5-d are also very competitive, and two of them meet the best and second-best performance on SVHN.
+Also, we note that DMRNeXt enhances the interaction and complementarity of the residual flow and the constant flow on the two channels.
+This scheme of forcibly grouping convolution channels and improving communication between groups has achieved the best performance on the CIFAR-10 dataset after combining with ResNeXt.
+However, on the more challenging datasets, the proposed InI-Net all performed the best records.

-The proposed InI-models have a general and fairly significant performance improvement for the corresponding backbone networks, requiring only little additional parameters and computations.
-We can infer that InI-models have a better convolutional component organization, so that convolution kernels can reflect the diversity, complementarity and overall completeness, thus avoiding the redundancy of feature maps and enhancing the integrity of feature representation.
+The proposed InI-models have a general and relatively significant performance improvement for the corresponding backbone networks, requiring only little additional parameters and computations.
+The InI-model has a better convolutional component organization; it makes convolution kernels own the diversity, complementarity, and overall completeness, thus avoiding the redundancy of feature maps and enhancing the integrity of feature representation.